 Co-Curricular and Extra-Curricular Activities

-Both public and private schools in Malaysia offer co-curricular and extra-curricular activities, but the range and depth can vary significantly.
+Both public and private schools in Malaysia offer co-curricular and extra-curricular activities, but the activities available can differ significantly.
 Public schools typically provide activities aligned with national education policies, focusing on sports and basic arts.
 While these activities are valuable, they might be more limited in scope.
-Private schools in Malaysia often provide a broader spectrum of co-curricular and extra-curricular options.
-From advanced sports programmes and various art disciplines to unique clubs and societies, private schools aim to nurture diverse interests and talents.
-For example, students at private schools might have access to specialised programmes in robotics, coding, debate, or advanced performing arts that might not be available in public schools.

 Facilities and environment